Michael MacMillan Sculptor & Country Homeware

 Michael MacMillan is an artist and sculptor working from his studio on Neudorf Road in Upper Moutere in the Nelson/Tasman region of New Zealand.

+He is well known for his large outdoor sculptures and limited edition bronzes.
+Michael’s work is bold, reflective, textured, carved and kinetic.
 While polished aggregate is the medium that Michael is best known for, his works also include classical and contemporary bronzes and innovative creations using French Oak.

-Attached to Michael’s studio is a Country Homeware Shop.
-Here you’ll find all manner of original kitchen and homeware items made from French oak, recycled metals and vine prunings.
-All created by Micheal and partner Jackie Crow.
+One half of the Gallery is a dedicated Country Homeware Shop.
+Here you’ll find all manner of original kitchen and homeware items made from French oak Barriques, recycled metals and vine prunnings: all are unique handmade works of art created by Micheal and partner Jackie Crow.